WordPress/gutenberg/docs/designers-developers/developers/tutorials/block-tutorial/block-controls-toolbars-and-inspector.md

 ```
 {% end %}

+Note that internationalization is an important consideration for WordPress development.
+While the examples in this documentation do not include internationalization, the [accompanying WordPress example block plugin](https://github.com/WordPress/gutenberg-examples) includes the code necessary to support internationalization.

 Note that `BlockControls` is only visible when the block is currently selected and in visual editing mode. `BlockControls` are not shown when editing a block in HTML editing mode.

 ## Inspector